kailys6690/github-tutorial/README.md

 `git init` is used to initialize git in our directory (that is now a repository) for version control.
 You can only use this code only **once!**
 To make our first repository, we start by going to the root of our workspace.
 It should look something like this:
 **ADD SCREENSHOT**
 **Make sure you are not in `~ $ `! you need to be into `~/workspace $`!**
 Now you make your first directory by using the command `mkdir directoryname`.
+Once you have made your directory, use the command `cd directoryname` to go into the directory you have made.
+This step is completely **important** because we are going to use the command `git init` for that specific directory you have made.
+If you don't `cd` into that directory and instead you use `git init` right away, you will make your workspace as a repository and we do **not** want that.

 Once you have initialized your repository, now you can start adding and commiting edits/changes on the files you have made in that repo.
-This will be yout first **add** and **commit!*
+This will be your first **add** and **commit!** But how can we push our new changes into the cloud?
+We need to connect your new repository to your **remote repo** that lives in the clouds.

-But now we have to connect your new repository to your **remote repo** that will live on GitHub.
+In order to connect your new repository to your **remote repo** that will live on GitHub.
 Here are the steps you need to take:

 1. Go to the top right corner of your homepage and click the "+" sign.
 2. A dropdown menue will appear and you will want to click "New Repository"